TOPLLab/topllab.github.io/warduino/guide/plugin.md

 ### Debugging Timeline View

-::: warning
+::: danger Experimental feature

 The debugging timeline view is currently in an experimental phase and is actively undergoing enhancements.
 Consequently, certain functionality might not behave as anticipated.

-For example, stepping back to a specific moment when the LED of a physical board was off will not automatically turn the LED off again."
+For example, stepping back to a specific moment when the LED of a physical board was off will not automatically turn the LED off again.
 :::

 The debugging timeline view provides a comprehensive history of every application state encountered while debugging the target application.